Mishalzeera/the-money-manager/README.md

 that having a basic HTML and render_template route for a feature in place helps.
 This allows the flow of operations to be clear to the author, who has to focus on small tasks, one at a time.
-The basic CRUD setup of the invoicing feature may involve separate pages for some functions, butremain in the same template for others.
+The basic CRUD setup of the invoicing feature may involve separate pages for some functions, but remain in the same template for others.
 The invoice structure was set up as a series of pages for the time being.
 Once everything was set up and working, there was some grappling with the return value of the amount field from the database, which was in cents.